Housing Bubbles with Phase Transitions: Concluding remarks

 Our theoretical analysis also provides testable implications.
-First, from the analysis on the long run behavior, housing bubbles are more likely to emerge if the incomes (or available funds through credit) of home buyers are higher or expected to be higher.
+First, from the analysis on the long-run behavior, housing bubbles are more likely to emerge if the incomes (or available funds through credit) of home buyers are higher or expected to be higher in the process of economic development.
 If the incomes of home buyers rise as economic development progresses, housing bubbles may naturally arise first by optimistic expectations, and then inevitably emerge as the optimistic fundamentals materialize.
 There is some empirical evidence consistent with this narrative. \citet{GyourkoMayerSinai2013} document that an increase in the high-income population in a metropolitan area is associated with high housing appreciation.
-Second, if there is a housing bubble on the long run trend, rents grow at rate $G^\gamma$, whereas housing prices grow at rate $G$, implying that the price-rent ratio will rise.
+The demographic structure could also be exploited to test our theory (\eg, improved longevity or early retirement make the old ``poorer'').
+Second, if there is a housing bubble on the long-run trend, rents grow at rate $G^\gamma$, whereas housing prices grow at rate $G$, implying that the price-rent ratio will rise.
 Hence, an upward trend in the price-rent ratio could be an indicator for housing bubbles.
-Figure 1 of \citet{AmaralDohmenKohlSchularick2024} is consistent with this narrative, and the bubble detection literature \citep{PhillipsShi2020} could be applied.
+The findings of \citet[Fig.~1]{AmaralDohmenKohlSchularick2024} and \citet[Fig.~1]{Backer-PeralHazellMianYield} are consistent with this narrative, and the bubble detection literature \citep{PhillipsShi2020} could be applied.
 We hope that our theoretical framework may be useful for empirical researchers to investigate these issues further.